mikeizbicki/cmc-csci040/README.md

 1. There are no prerequisites for this course.

+    1. You are encouraged to take [SCI010: Codes of Life](https://catalog.claremontmckenna.edu/preview_course_nopop.php?catoid=40&coid=44348) first.

+    1. Python sections of the course will have some review, but start fast.

 1. This course fulfills the math general ed requirements for CMC students.

    But, most students find it much harder than taking MATH030 (Calculus I).